 3. Choose the right plant for the right place

 Plants need sunlight to manufacture the sugars for energy and for making their organic molecules, so shade lowers these and reduces growth, unless plants are adapted to those conditions.

 Plants that are not suited to a shady garden grow long, lanky stems as they try to reach for some extra sunlight, so avoid these.

-4. Use focal foliage and evergreen plants for shade
+6. Use focal foliage and evergreen plants for structure

 Some plants may flower less in shade gardens, but often have larger leaves to enable photosynthesis.
 So experiment with lush foliage textures, layering up different leaf types, and also investigate evergreen plants for shade that will look good year round.